Eduk29/design-system-cli/README.md

-# design-system-cli
+# Design System CLI

-A command line interface to distribute a simple npm design system
+A Command Line Interface (CLI) to build, install and distribute a NPM design system